Zeioth/zeioth-zmk/README.md

 ## Commands to re-flash the bootloader

-Under normal circumstances this should not be necessary, but it can be done by entering in bootloader mode and running
+Under normal circumstances this should not be necessary, but it can be done by entering bootloader mode and running

     pip3 uninstall --user adafruit-nrfutil
     sudo adafruit-nrfutil --verbose dfu serial --package nice_nano_bootloader-_current_version.zip -p /dev/ttyS0 -b 115200 --singlebank --touch 1200

-It is recommended to do it in this order: "bootloader flash → turn off & wait 5s → flash firmware".
-Repeat the process until the nicenanos unmount themselves after flashing.
 You can find the latest version [here](https://nicekeyboards.com/docs/nice-nano/troubleshooting).

 ## REQUIREMENTS